 Relative competitiveness of the application pool is determined by the academic requirements.
 Additional elements considered include:

-All applicants for the Dental Hygiene class beginning Fall 2015 will be required to take the Health Science Reasoning Test as part of a holistic application process.
+All applicants for the Dental Hygiene Program are required to take the Health Science Reasoning Test as part of a holistic application process.
 This is a computer based test that is specifically designed to measure critical thinking skills.
 The test consists of critical thinking questions in health sciences contexts, although no specialized technical knowledge is required.

 The individual evaluations by the committee are tabulated, and a composite evaluation prepared for presentation to the entire committee.
 The selection of the entering class is based on the total evaluation conducted by the Admissions Committee incorporating all of the criteria listed.
 Evaluation of the academic history includes an assessment of course load and course distribution.